Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *alternatively, you can use a [Bucket of Water](https://youtu.be/D714cio_nv4?t=673)*

 ### The End
-* You will always be spawned in to the East, looking at the Main Island *(facing West)*
+* You will **always** spawn East of the Island, facing West, towards the Exit Portal
-* The Dragon Perches faster the farther away you are from the Fountain, both height and distance
+* The Dragon Perches faster the farther away you are from the Exit Portal, both height and distance
-* The Dragon will Perch from the opposite side of you, in relation to the Fountain
+* The Dragon will Perch from the opposite side of you, in relation to the Exit Portal
 	* *Diagonal Perches are a lot harder to One Cycle, so it's recommended to run away N/S/E/W*
 	* *N/S Perch is faster than E/W, however it gives the player less time to react to the Perch*
 * The Dragon's Fireball doesn't actually do Damage, the AoE ground effect left behind is what Damages you